 A randomised controlled, multicentre trial (RCT) with an internal pilot, a nested qualitative process evaluation and cost-effectiveness analysis.
+Following the internal pilot and nested qualitative evaluation a prospective observational cohort study was developed to run alongside the RCT.

-Participant Population and Sample Size for trial
+Participant Population and Sample Size for RCT